The Balder and Ringhorne fields

 A revised PDO for Balder and Ringhorne was approved in 2020.
 The development plan includes lifetime extension and relocation of the Jotun FPSO, and drilling of new subsea wells.
 The Jotun FPSO is currently at a shipyard undergoing maintenance and upgrades.
 It is scheduled to be back on the field in 2025.
 Until then, excess gas is being injected in the Balder and Ringhorne Øst fields.

-Several ongoing project is aiming to utilise the available infrastructure in the area to maximise the recovery from the field.
+Several ongoing projects are aiming to utilise the available infrastructure in the area to maximise the recovery from the field.